-At the heart of the Saint Mary's School legacy is our rich Episcopal heritage, which informs our values, calls us to respect the dignity of every human being and strive for justice and peace among all people.
+At the heart of the Saint Mary's School legacy is our rich Episcopal heritage, which informs our values and calls us to respect the worth and dignity of every human being and strive for justice and peace among all people.

 Since our founding in 1842, Saint Mary’s School has been an Episcopal school.
 The Saint Mary’s Chapel, a National Historic Site, is the center of the school’s spiritual life and community.
 As an Episcopal school, Saint Mary’s:

 Celebrates God’s love for neighbor and for self

 Saint Mary’s School affirms God’s love for all people and all of creation.
 Jesus says the greatest commandment is as follows:

 Jesus said to [the lawyer], ‘“You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’
 This is the greatest and first commandment.
 And a second is like it: ‘You shall love your neighbor as yourself.’
 On these two commandments hang all the law and the prophets.”
 (Matthew 22:37-40, New Revised Standard Version)